-HOBBIT will provide benchmarks for the linking and analysis of data KPIs of the big data value chain to test the performance of instance matching methods and tools for Linked Data and the analytics benchmark will test the performance of machine learning methods (supervised and unsupervised) for data analytics.
+HOBBIT provides benchmarks for the linking and analysis of Linked data.
+The linking benchmark tests the performance of instance matching methods while the analytics benchmark tests the performance of machine learning methods (supervised and unsupervised) for data analytics.

-- Machine Learning on Structured Data: Given graph data by USU and AGT, we will investigate supervised and unsupervised machine learning methods.
-Those methods will take resources in the graph representing events as input and learn descriptions for abnormal events and problems.
-The gold standard for supervised learning methods will be derived from previous abnormal events and problems, e.g. at USU (related to SAKE/DL-Learner).
-Unsupervised machine learning methods will be based on data smart metering data provided by AGT and access measurement resources in the graph structures in order to predict the energy consumption.
+- Machine Learning on Structured Data: Given graph data by USU and AGT, we investigate supervised and unsupervised machine learning methods.
+Those methods take resources in the graph representing events as input and learn descriptions for abnormal events and problems.
+The gold standard for supervised learning methods are derived from previous abnormal events and problems, e.g. at USU (a task related to the SAKE project).
+Unsupervised machine learning methods are based on smart metering data provided by AGT and access measurement resources in the graph structures in order to predict the energy consumption.
 Optimal models will be learned for individual households for which additional metadata in the graph structure will be used.